guptv93/guptv93.github.io/_probability/discrete_variables.md

 ## PMF; Expected Values and their Properties
 *Lecture 05*

-#### Overview
+### Overview

-<p><!--excerpt-->In this section we go over what Discrete Random Variables are, and how we calculate their Probability Mass Functions.
-Then we look at a few common types of Discrete Random Variables, specifically Uniform RV, Bernoulli RV, Binomial RV and Geometric RV.
-Finally we learn about Expected Values and their properties.<!--excerpt--></p>
+In this section we go over what Discrete Random Variables are, and how we calculate their Probability Mass Functions.
+Then we look at a few common types of Discrete Random Variables, specifically Uniform, Bernoulli, Binomial and Geometric Random Variables.
+Finally we learn about Expected Values and their properties.

-#### Random Variable
+### Random Variable

 A Random Variable (RV) associates a value (a number) to every possible outcome of an experiment.
 Mathematically, it is a function from the sample space $\Omega$ to the set of real numbers $\R$.
 It can take discrete or continuous values.
 We can have several random variables defined on the same sample space.
-Basically, there can be multiple ways of mapping the outcomes of *the same experiment* to the number line.
+That is, there can be multiple ways of mapping the outcomes of *the same experiment* to the number line.
 All these different ways constitute different random variables.
 A function of one or several random variables is also a random variable , like $X + Y$.

 Probability Mass Function (PMF) is the “probability law” or “probability distribution” of a discrete random variable.